The Canadian currency museum!

 We arrived just a few minutes before the guided tour, so we checked the Yap currency - coins of variable diameter with holes in the middle for carrying on sticks.
 Here's one that would weigh your pocket down:

 Then we went inside for the guided tour.
-Here's Monkey getting his daily ration of salt for being a good soldier (good for keeping your provisions fresh while you trekked 25 days or so off into batttle) though I didn't get a photo of the bricks of tea that were used by the Chinese (it even smelled of tea, it was too cool).
+Here's Monkey getting his daily ration of salt for being a good soldier (good for keeping your provisions fresh while you trekked 25 days or so off into batttle)

 They had a few things to keep little ones entertained = the enormous 20 dollar bill: